Perspectives: Why Guidelines Differ

 Availability of Products

 Even when the same products are available, the recommendations for their use may differ.
 The capsular polysaccharide typhoid vaccine and the oral typhoid vaccine are examples.
-In the United States, a booster of the polysaccharide vaccine is recommended after 2 years, but in most European countries a booster is recommended after 3 years.
+In the United States, a booster of the polysaccharide vaccine is recommended after 2 years, but in most European countries, a booster is recommended after 3 years.
 In the United States, a packet of 4 oral typhoid capsules is dispensed, whereas in Europe, 3 doses are considered adequate.
 The regulatory agencies may have reviewed the same data and drawn different conclusions, or they may have reviewed different data at separate times and reached different conclusions.
-It is unusual for regulatory submissions to various agencies to be ready and occur at the same time; therefore, the data available for review by each agency may not be the same, for legitimate reasons.
+Regulatory submissions to various agencies rarely are ready and occur at the same time; therefore, the data available for review by each agency may not be the same, for legitimate reasons.

 Perception of Risk

 People from varying backgrounds can view the same risk data and come to different conclusions as to the cost and benefit of preventing that risk.
 For example, national-level recommendations to prevent malaria while traveling to India vary widely.
-German recommendations are to not use standard prophylaxis for any travel to an Indian destination; standby emergency treatment (SBET or self-treatment) is the recommendation for identified risk destinations.
+Germany does not recommend using standard prophylaxis for any travel to an Indian destination; standby emergency treatment (SBET or self-treatment) is the recommendation for identified risk destinations.
 The guidelines in the United Kingdom recommend only awareness and mosquito bite prevention for more than half the Indian subcontinent, including large cities and popular tourist destinations in the north and south, while recommending an individual risk assessment that is based on activities and types of travelers.
 Standard prophylaxis recommended in the UK guidelines is the combination of chloroquine plus proguanil (an option not available in the United States) for much of the middle of the subcontinent.
-However, CDC recommends malaria prophylaxis for any Indian destination except for some mountainous areas of northern states above 2,000 m (6,561 ft).
+However, CDC recommends malaria chemoprophylaxis for any Indian destination except for some mountainous areas of northern states above 2,000 m (6,561 ft).
 Is one of these guidelines better than the others?
-Not necessarily, as the recommendations may be based on the national experience with different types of travelers, and the risk assessment approach of the organization formulating the national guidelines.
-For example, in 2008, CDC reported 114 malaria cases acquired in India by returning US travelers, the second highest absolute number of cases from any destination, and 194 cases of malaria acquired in Nigeria.
-However, when viewed as estimated relative case rates (the number of cases among US travelers attributable to each country divided by the estimated travel volume for US travelers to that country), Nigeria remains well above the median estimated risk, but India falls just below the median estimated risk due the much higher volume of travel to India.
+Not necessarily, as the recommendations may be based on the national experience with different types of travelers and the risk assessment approach of the organization formulating the national guidelines.
+For example, in 2010, CDC reported 216 malaria cases acquired in India by returning US travelers, the second highest absolute number of cases from any destination.
+However, when viewed as estimated relative case rates (the number of cases among US travelers attributable to each country divided by the estimated travel volume for US travelers to that country), countries in sub-Saharan Africa remain well above the median estimated risk, and India falls below the median estimated risk because of the much higher volume of travel to India.
 India reports active transmission in all provinces in the country.
 Based on the extremely large population of India, some of these provinces have high absolute numbers of cases but low case rates.
 Some countries base their recommendations on these relatively low case rates, but other countries believe that the high absolute numbers of cases result in large numbers of infective mosquitoes that can, in turn, infect travelers.
 In any case, travelers to India are likely to encounter diverse recommendations for malaria prevention on the Internet or from other travelers.

 Lack of Evidence